Can I get cancer from 5G Wi-Fi?

 What is 5G for wi-fi?
 Well, it’s actually 5 GHz, which is a measure of frequency.
 The 5GHz frequency refers to a range of radio frequencies used by electronic devices to communicate.

 5G itself refers to the 5th generation of cellular standards.
-We’ve put together an article here (hyperlink to DifferenceBetween5Gand5GWifi.docx) that goes into more detail about this.
+We’ve put together an article about 5G cellular standards and 5GHz Wi-Fi that goes into more detail about this.

 5GHz Wi-Fi is a set of rules that devices follow so they can talk to each other with waves in the electromagnetic fields around us.
-When Wi-Fi devices were getting started, they mostly dealt with frequencies that were in the 2.4GHz range.
+Earlier Wi-Fi devices mostly dealt with frequencies that were in the 2.4GHz range.
 As more people started using Wi-Fi devices, networks had problems with all the traffic in that narrow range.
 Digital device makers began to use the next band of frequency that Wi-Fi dealt with; this was the beginning of 5GHz Wi-Fi.

 What devices use the 5GHz frequency?